For a group that helps find the missing, a search for one of its own ends in tragedy

-Her family and others at AWARE, which helps find missing people and advocates for their families, were trying to stay hopeful.
+Her family and others at Aware, which helps find missing people and advocates for their families, were trying to stay hopeful.

-“We’re just shell-shocked right now,” AWARE President Kenny Jarels told the Associated Press on Friday.
+“We’re just shellshocked right now,” Aware President Kenny Jarels told the Associated Press on Friday.
 “We’ve seen some miracles that have taken place in some of our cases. … We’re going to remain positive.”

 On Sunday, though, group members announced news that they were “sharing with heavy hearts.”
 Search crews had discovered Coleman’s body.
 She was found in what the National Park Service described as “a steep and rocky area near the Continental Divide.”

 The cause of death is under investigation.
-Rescuers on Tuesday were working to retrieve her body after high-speed winds halted earlier efforts.
+Rescuers on Tuesday were working to retrieve her body after highwinds halted earlier efforts.
 Few other details were immediately available on the circumstances of Coleman’s death.

 Her father, Hal Coleman, on Sunday expressed gratitude for prayers, messages and support the family had received.

-“People have been a blessing to us,” he said in a statement released through AWARE, for which he serves as treasurer.
+“People have been a blessing to us,” he said in a statement released through Aware, with which he serves as treasurer.
 “We are thankful and appreciative to the bottom of our hearts.
 No words to describe the grief.”

 An avid hiker, Coleman had been planning the Glacier National Park trip for months, said Jarels, a close friend of her family.
 She shared pictures of herself horseback riding there and standing in front of the park’s vistas.